Peru’s Recent History: From Terrorism To Triumph

 This new metro line that aims to open in 2022 will serve over two million people, according to PeruReports, which shows that the country’s capital continues to grow and expand.
 The growth of the metro and bus lines in the city center will help continue to serve the community as Peru continues to gain economic strength in South America.

 Don’t you want to get a look into the future of one of South America’s fastest developing cities before it’s finished?
 Do you want to see a real look some different neighborhoods?

 During your trip, you will get a chance to see the central area of Lima that the Metropolitano services as well as the more developing areas where the Alimentadora makes stops.
-In the past, we’ve taken student groups to a local orphanage in Villa El Salvador, one of the Lima’s developing neighbors, to provide service.
+In the past, we’ve taken student groups to a local orphanage in Villa El Salvador, one of the Lima’s developing neighbors, to complete a day of service out of solidarity.
 As a part of our custom programs, we have allowed our student groups to go out and serve local communities to see how people live in different parts of the city.

 Do you want to witness the growth of some of the newest, most up-and-coming infrastructure in both North and South America?
 Are you curious to learn more about Peru as it continues to rise?

 If you want to get a better idea about us and our programs, check us out across all of our social media!

 Andina, Agencia.
 “Peru's Middle-Class Accounts for One-Third of the Population.”
 News ANDINA - Peru News Agency, andina.pe/ingles/noticia-perus-middleclass-accounts-for-onethird-of-the-population-618120.aspx